Caries vaccine: Oragenics and BCS3-L1

+Lantern Bioworks and "Lumina probiotic"

+In 2023 Oragenics initiated a materials transfer agreement with the startup Lantern Bioworks.
+Oragenics sent samples of the BCS3-L1 strain along with detailed protocols on how to create it, in exchange for $50,000 in cash and 10% royalties on commercial sales for ten years.
+By April, 2024 it was announced that 60 volunteers in Honduras had already received the strain; this was not a clinical trial but rather part of the Lantern Biowork's product launch.
+Around this time Lantern Bioworks began marketing the strain as a product called "Lumina Probiotic".

+By January 2025 the first retail batch, consisting of 500 single-use “cosmetic toothpaste” kits priced at US $250, had been dispatched.
+The company marketed Lumina solely as a "probiotic" product that “protects enamel and balances oral pH,” a positioning intended to keep it outside U.S. FDA drug regulations.

+In July 2025 Lumina announced plans for optional mail-in mouth-swab tests so users can check whether BCS3-L1 has stably colonised.
+On June 29, 2026 the Berkeley-based blogger Scott Alexander broke the news that "postmarket testing found that the original bacterium couldn't maintain its colonization of the mouth over the long term" and that Lantern Bioworks had "suspended sales while they experiment to see if they can fix this".

+BASF's approach using lactobacillus

-Another approach is being pursued by BASF, focused on replacing native lactobacillus flora with a variety dubbed L. anti-caries, which prevents S. mutans from binding to enamel.
+In 2006 it was reported that BASF was researching replacing native lactobacillus flora with a variety dubbed L. anti-caries, which prevents S. mutans from binding to enamel.
 However, it is not a long-term vaccination in that no attempt is being made to have a self-sustaining population of L. anti-caries.
 The intent is that the L. anti-caries population would be frequently replenished through use of a chewing gum containing the organism.

+Attempts using peptides

-The University of Leeds has also begun researching a recently discovered peptide known as P11-4.
-When applied to a cavity and coming in contact with saliva, this peptide assembles itself in a fibrous matrix or scaffold, attracting calcium and thereby allowing the tooth to regenerate.
+The University of Leeds researched a peptide known as P11-4.
+When applied to a cavity and coming in contact with saliva, P11-4 assembles itself in a fibrous matrix or scaffold, attracting calcium and thereby allowing the tooth to regenerate.
 The Swiss-based company Credentis has licensed the peptide and launched a product called Curodont Repair in 2013.
-Recent studies show a positive clinical effect.
+Research published in 2014 indicated a positive clinical effect.

 Attempts using antibodies

 Early attempts followed a traditional approach to vaccination where normal S. mutans was introduced to promote a reaction from the immune system, stimulating antibody production.

 Planet Biotechnology developed a monoclonal antibody against S. mutans, branded CaroRx, produced with transgenic tobacco plants.
 It is a therapeutic vaccine, applied once every several months.
 Phase II clinical trials were discontinued in 2016.